Peak District Kids writer: Gemma from Families Can Travel

-A highlight for the kids is the fantastic playground which has two separate play areas for different ages, a zip line and sand pit.
+A highlight for the kids is the fantastic playground which has two separate play areas for different ages, a zipline and sandpit.
 It’s one of the best playgrounds in the Peak District.
-There’s also plenty of picnic benches, a take-away café and the Waterview Restaurant.
+There are also plenty of picnic benches, a take-away café and the Waterview Restaurant.

 If you’re looking for a longer walk, there’s also a 4.5 km trail and 7.5 km complete reservoir loop.
 Although please note that these options are not pram friendly.
 Or for something a little different, you might want to try out paddle boarding or kayaking at the Tittesworth Water Sport and Activity Centre.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.